 As a gardener novice or seasoned it is important to trust your instincts.
 If you feel that the plant you are caring for needs water it is time to water or if you feel the plant needs to be pruned it probably needs to.

 Someone once said that while pruning “do it in a way that is least noticeable”.
-Which is intriguing as it teaches us so much in terms of pruning the Split leaf philodendron.
+This is intriguing as it teaches us so much in terms of pruning the Split leaf philodendron.

 We tend to go overboard when cutting back plants and this is something that takes away the actual essence of the plant.
 Hence it is important to prune the Split leaf philodendron only when necessary and in a way that it doesn’t hamper the overall beauty of the plant.